CyclotronResearchCentre/BIDSme_containerisation/README.md

 - Docker installed on your machine ([Get Docker](https://docs.docker.com/get-docker/))
 - The working directory must contain the following folders:
-  - `bidsme/` — clone of the [BIDSme app](https://github.com/CyclotronResearchCentre/BIDSme) taht you may pull
+  - `bidsme/` — clone of the [BIDSme app](https://github.com/CyclotronResearchCentre/BIDSme) that you may pull
   - `rawdata/` — original source files
   - `prepared/` — files that are ready to be BIDSified
   - `bidsified/` — files that have already been BIDSified